This is what love looks like.

 Divine Love is like the Eternal Virgin energy.

-The Eternal Virgin isn’t “someone” who’s never had sexual relations; she/he is someone who interracts with external energies but she never allows herself/himself to ever be fundamentally changed, shifted, or transmuted by any forces that come from without.
+The Eternal Virgin isn’t “someone” who’s never had sexual relations, she is someone who is complete in herself and doesn’t need to be with anyone to know who she is.
+She is someone who interacts with external energies but she never allows herself to be fundamentally changed, shifted, or transmuted by any forces that come from without.
 In other words, the eternal virgin energy remains true to herself and her essence within and does not allow anything or anyone other than her self to shift her.
 She always seeks the higher connection to God, or to higher consciousness, and she does this by way of service, surrender, humbleness, selflessness and compassion.
 And each time there is a transformational experience, instead of allowing herself to be changed from without, she renews herself from within completely, like a phoenix.

 In other words:

 Love stays true to its inner state, incapable of being swayed from without.

 It’s a sense of being that we all strive to reach within ourselves, just think of all the times our inner peace and joy are disturbed by what happens outside of us, whether someone’s opinion or a life’s situation.
 This inner state is what people call “awakening”.
 For example, Buddhist teachings on love have nothing to do with ordinary relationships or receiving love from others; they are about cultivating the capacity to be able to love.